-With a median follow-up of 17.4 months (range, 6.0-26.7), investigators found among all treated patients (n = 40) the overall response rate (ORR) to be 90% (95% CI, 76%-97%) and the complete response (CR) to be 80% (95% CI, 64%-91%).
-Among efficacy evaluable patients (n = 37) with a median follow-up of 15.9 months (range, 6.0-26.7), ORR was 89% (95% CI, 75%-97%) and the CR was 78% (95% CI, 62%-90%).
-Duration of response (DOR), progression-free survival (PFS), and event-free survival (EFS) were not reached.
+With a median follow-up of 17.4 months (range, 6.0-26.7), investigators found the ORR to be 90% (95% CI, 76%-97%) and the CR rate to be 80% (95% CI, 64%-91%) among all treated patients (n = 40).
+Among efficacy-evaluable patients (n = 37) at a median follow-up of 15.9 months (range, 6.0-26.7), ORR was 89% (95% CI, 75%-97%) and the CR rate was 78% (95% CI, 62%-90%).
+Among all-treated patients, the duration of response (DOR), progression-free survival (PFS), and event-free survival (EFS) were not reached.
 Median overall survival (OS) was 24.5 months.

 Patients were enrolled and given the option to receive nonchemotherapy bridging therapy.
 Patients were then given conditioning chemotherapy plus axi-cel.
 The conditioning therapy consisted of 30 mg/m2 of fludarabine intravenously (IV) and 500 mg/m2 of cyclophosphamide IV on days –5, –4, and –3.
 Patients were then given a single IV of 2 × 106 of axi-cel CAR T cells/kg on day 0.
 To be considered eligible for ZUMA-12, patients had an IPI score of at least 3 any time before enrollment and a dynamic risk assessment, which included a positive interim PET, with a Deauville score (DS) of 4 or 5, after 2 cycles of an anti-CD20 monoclonal antibody-positive anthracycline-containing regimen.
-Patients must have had an ECOG score from 0-1.
+Patients must have had an ECOG score from 0 or 1.

-The median age of patients was 61 years (range, 23-86) with 38% of patients over age 65.
-Sixty-eight percent of patients were male.
-Most patients (95%) had stage 3 or 4 disease.
-Forty-eight percent of patients had a DS of 4.
+The median age of patients was 61 years (range, 23-86) with 38% of patients aged more than 65 years.
+Of all patients, 68% were male, most (95%) had stage III or IV disease, and 48% had a DS of 4.

 Axi-cel’s safety profile was manageable.
 All patients experienced any-grade adverse events (AEs) with pyrexia (100%), headache (70%), decreased neutrophil count (55%), and nausea (53%) being the most common.
 Grade 3 or higher AEs occurred in 85% of patients with decreased neutrophil count (53%), decreased white blood cell count (43%), decreased white blood cell count (43%) and anemia (30%) being the most common.
 One patient contracted COVID-19, labeled as a grade a 5 AE, but was determined to be unrelated to treatment.

-The median number of CAR T cells infused was 165 × 106 (range, 95-200), and the median number of CCR7+CD45RA+ T cells infused was 105 × 106 (range, 33-254).
+The median number of CAR T cells infused was 165 (range, 95-200) × 106, and the median number of CCR7+CD45RA+ T cells infused was 105 (range, 33-254) × 106.
 Investigators found an association with levels of CCR7+CD45RA+ T cells in preinfusion with a favorable pharmacokinetic profile.3